ROCKPORT-FULTON NAMED MUSIC FRIENDLY TEXAS CERTIFIED COMMUNITY

 Rockport Center for the Arts is located at 204 S. Austin Street.
 Hours of operation are Tuesday–Saturday 10 a.m.–5 p.m. and Sunday, noon–4 p.m.
 Admission is free.
 Visit rockportartcenter.com, follow RCA on Facebook, or call (361) 729-5519 for more information.

-EDITOR’S NOTE: Complete list of 2025 participating artists and their universities below.
+EDITOR’S NOTE: Complete list of 2025 participating artists and their universities on the following page.

 About Rockport Center for the Arts